tetratorus/agent/README.md

     return '\n'.join(buffer)

 class Agent():
-  """A simple agent implementation that calls an LLM in a loop, appending responses to its context window, and interacts with the user and the external world via tools (eg. ASK_USER, TELL_USER, END_RUN, READ_README).
+  """A simple agent implementation that calls an LLM in a loop, appending responses to its context window, and interacts with the user and the external world via tools (eg. ASK_USER, TELL_USER, END_RUN).
   """

   def __init__(